 The 5 villages that make up Cinque Terre in Italy are immensely popular and for a good reason.
 Colorful buildings sit edged on craggy cliffs, overlooking the turquoise waters of the Mediterranean Sea, all connected by the Cinque Terre Train.
 The food is amazing, all 5 village ooze cuteness and it is an amazing experience to hike from one village to the next.
-Cinque Terre is included in a lot of Italian itineraries and when you research your visit to Cinque Terre, you sooner or later come across the concept of the Cinque Terre Pass.
-I’ll explain what it is and if you need it to travel on the Cinque Terre train.
+Cinque Terre is included in a lot of Italian itineraries and when you research your visit to Cinque Terre, you sooner or later come across the concept of the Cinque Terre train card.
+I’ll explain what this pass is and if you need it to travel on the Cinque Terre train.

 Short introduction to Cinque Terre, Italy